LemesoftNostalgic/sprint-o-matic/README.md

 **--fullScreen** Whether to play fullscreen, yes or no.

-It is also possible to write the route analyses to a file.
+Route analyses.

 **--analysis** Whether to write the route analyses into a file

+**--accurate** Use the slower but more accurate route analysis

 These options are useful if you want to play with your own map.
 When using them, you don't go to the home screen, but the game starts